 Art has played a meaningful role in human civilization for thousands of years, recording history and reflecting culture.
 Art classes offer a balance between developing technical skill, exploring a variety of media, and learning how to visually communicate a message.

-Mrs. Jackson has taught at North Cross School since 2004.
-She currently serves as the School's Associate Director of Admission.
-Mrs. Jackson has also taught studio art and English courses and has held other administrative positions.
-She received bachelor degrees in English and Studio Art (with Honors), graduating Magna Cum Laude from Wake Forest University; she earned a Master of Art Education degree from Virginia Commonwealth University and has continued professional development in ceramics, graphic design, and art education.
+Mrs. Jackson has taught at North Cross School since 2004 (and in middle and high schools for several years prior in Richmond, Bedford County, and Franklin County).
+She currently serves as North Cross School's Director of Admission.
+In addition to studio art classes, Mrs. Jackson has also taught art history and English courses and has held other administrative positions at NCS.
+She received bachelor's degrees in English and Studio Art (with Honors), graduating Magna Cum Laude from Wake Forest University; she earned a Master of Art Education degree from Virginia Commonwealth University and has continued professional development in painting, ceramics, graphic design, and art education.

 Ohler, Jason.
 “Art Becomes the Fourth R.” Jason Ohler: Education and Technology.
 Jason Ohler, 2015.
 Web.
 28 August 2015.